AdobeDocs/marketo.en/help/marketo/product-docs/administration/marketo-with-adobe-identity/understanding-marketo-subscription-and-user-migration-to-the-adobe-admin-console.md

 As a Marketo Product Admin, you're encouraged to ensure all users are prepared for migration day.

-* Check email verification status for all users in the Marketo Admin area.
+* Check [email verification](/help/marketo/product-docs/administration/users-and-roles/email-verification.md){target="_blank"} status for all users in the Marketo Admin area.
 Encourage users who have not verified their email address to do so, and help users resolve any challenges in completing the verification process.

 * Prepare all users for the upcoming migration to Adobe Identity.

 >[!NOTE]
 >
 >As users migrate, they will receive an email from Adobe notifying them of the change to the way they log in to Marketo.
 Users will be invited to accept an invitation to sign in using Adobe Identity for the first time, either by signing in with an existing Adobe ID or by setting up a new one using the same email address.

+>[!IMPORTANT]
+>
+>If a Marketo Engage user does not verify their email address, they won't be migrated to an Adobe ID and will lose access to the Marketo subscription after the migration for the subscription is complete.
+To regain access, a Marketo product admin would need to add them as a new user.

 ### What to Expect on Migration Day {#what-to-expect-on-migration-day}